The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: 2-Peaked Elections

-$(\Rightarrow:)$ Suppose that $\mathcal{E}$ is a true-instance and $S$ is a vertex cover of size at most $k$ of $G$.
+$(\Rightarrow:)$ Suppose that $\mathcal{E}$ is a {\yesins} and $S$ is a vertex cover of size at most $\kappa$ of $G$.
 Then, we delete all votes in $\{\pi_u\mid u\in S\}$.
-After deleting these votes, no two votes of the first type approve a common candidate in $\mathcal{C}$, since otherwise, $V(G)\setminus S$ could not be an independent set, contradicting the fact that $S$ is a vertex cover.
+After deleting these votes, no two votes of $\Pi(G)$ approve a common candidate in $\mathcal{C}$, since otherwise $V(G)\setminus S$ could not be an independent set, contradicting the fact that $S$ is a vertex cover.
 Thus, after deleting these votes all candidates except for $p$ have only one point.
 Since $p$ has two points, $p$ is the unique winner.

-$(\Leftarrow:)$ Suppose that $\mathcal{E}'$ is a true-instance.
-Due to Observation~\ref{obs:1}, there must be a solution $S'$ of size at most $k$ such that all votes in $S'$ do not approve $p$.
-Therefore, $p$ has two points in the final election, and every other candidate can have at most one point after deleting all votes of $S'$, which implies that no two votes of the first type can approve a common candidate in $\mathcal{C}$ after deleting all votes from $S'$, further implying that the vertices corresponding to $S'$ form a vertex cover of size at most $k$ for $G$.
+$(\Leftarrow:)$ Suppose that $\mathcal{E}'$ is a {\yesins}.
+Then $\mathcal{E}'$ has a solution containing only votes disapproving $p$.
+Let $S'$ be such a solution of size at most $\kappa$.
+Therefore, $p$ has two points in the election after deleting all votes in $S'$.
+It follows that every other candidate has at most one point after deleting all votes of $S'$.
+As a result, no two votes of $\Pi(G)$ approve a common candidate in $\mathcal{C}$ in the final election, implying that the vertices corresponding to $S'$ form a vertex cover of $G$.